Nicolo Schiro: Ouster and return to Sicily

 Salvatore D'Aquila was murdered on October 10, 1928.
 Fellow New York boss Joe Masseria was selected to replace D'Aquila as the new capo dei capi.
-Following his elevation, Masseria began demanding monetary tributes from other mafia gangs.
-Schiro provoked Masseria's ire after warning San Francisco boss Frank Lanza of a mafia plot to kidnap him.
+Following his elevation, Masseria began demanding monetary tributes from other mafia clans.

-Masseria demanded Schiro pay $10,000 and step down as boss of his mafia crime family in order to spare his life.
+Schiro attended the January 1929 wedding of the son of San Francisco boss Frank Lanza in Los Angeles.
+He provoked Masseria's ire after warning Lanza of a mafia plot to kidnap him.

+In 1930, Masseria demanded Schiro pay $10,000 and step down as boss of his mafia crime family in order to spare his life.
 After being forced out, Schiro returned to his hometown of Camporeale, Sicily.

 Judicial summons for Schiro and other officers of the Masterbilt Housing Corporation were published in Brooklyn newspapers in the fall of 1931.

 In 1934, a memorial was dedicated in Camporeale to its soldiers killed during World War I. It was built from donations collected by Schiro from Camporealese immigrants in America.

 Schiro was stripped of his U.S. citizenship following a request by the American consulate in Palermo on October 14, 1949.
 He died in Camporeale on April 29, 1957.